 One of my favorite things is to encourage and come alongside others to help them find there is more to life and to God than they have yet experienced.
 There is always more!
-Yet, with over 20 years of ministry experience with women I understand that many of us live distracted, frenzied lives and we struggle to maintain the centrality of God in our day-to-day lives and invest our lives in what matters most.
+Yet, with over 20 years of ministry experience in ministry I understand that many of us live distracted, frenzied lives and we struggle to maintain the centrality of God in our day-to-day lives and invest our lives in what matters most.
 Rushed and preoccupied we often skim over our lives instead of actually living them.
 I also understand that in the midst of our crowded lives, a weariness can unknowingly settles into our souls.
-We are desperately in need of something more life-giving than all of our hurrying.
+We are desperately in need of something more life-giving than all of our drivenness.
 Something sacred.
 It’s to these things I speak.

 With a Master’s degree in leadership and as a doctoral candidate in leadership I also offer topics and training on leadership and cultivating one’s gifts, skills, talents and passions.